Modernize Your Employee Incentive Program

 Other incentive ideas that everyone can participate in include:

 • Consecutive days without missing work.
-Give out prizes for those employees who are consistently at work doing their best.
+Give out prizes to those employees who are consistently at work doing their best.
 (However, make sure to encourage time off and work/life balance as well—it’s a narrow line to walk, we know.)

 • Health and wellness programs.
 You can incentivize your employees to stay fit and healthy by rewarding them for their wellness efforts.
 Offer on-site health screenings, gym memberships, or wellness classes, and then reward employees who take advantage of them.
-Healthier employees means fewer sick days and lower absenteeism.
+Healthier employees mean fewer sick days and lower absenteeism.

 • Continued education.
 Around 92% of employees think professional development is an important part of their job.
 Encourage professional growth by providing continued education and incentivizing participation.